Home » Blog » 3 Important Lessons on Finding Balance in Life

-It turns out that motherhood and self-employment are great teachers.
-With both come seemingly endless demands and it can feel impossible to keep up.
+It’s a lesson I’ve learned time and again (thanks to motherhood and self-employment — two of life’s greatest teachers).
+With both come seemingly endless demands, and it can feel impossible to keep up.
 There never seems to be enough time, energy, or money…or at least, that’s the story I’m often tempted to tell myself.

 How To Find Balance in Life